The Curriculum

 Communication

-Our primary form of communication is through the Aladdin Connect App, text and email.
+The school’s primary form of communication is through the Aladdin Connect App, text, and email.
 Please let us know if there are any changes to your contact details.

 Additional Education Needs